pivotal/docs-platform-automation/docs/tasks.md

 ### upload-stemcell
 Uploads a stemcell to Ops Manager.

-Note that the filename of the stemcell must be exactly as downloaded from Pivnet.
+Note that the filename of the stemcell must be exactly as downloaded from Tanzu Network.
 Ops Manager parses this filename to determine the version and OS of the stemcell.

 {% code_snippet 'tasks', 'upload-stemcell', 'Task' %}